Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Related Challenges

 Machine-generated systems can pose a threat if their usage is \textit{not disclosed} properly.
 Convincing machine-generated text poses a significant challenge to academic integrity \citep{CottonCS24}.
-Additionally, highly controllable text generation systems can flood social media \citep{HanKT23, ZellersHRB20, TourilleSP22} or product pages \citep{AdelaniMFN20} with intentionally biased and non-factual information.
-The main mitigation methods for undisclosed usage concentrate on discriminating machine-generated text from human-written text \citep{TourilleSP22, WahleRKG22b, WahleRMG21b, FagniFGM21, MunirBSS21} although attribution alone does not verify a text's factuality \citep{SchusterSSB20a}.
-Current classifiers for machine-generated text suffer from regular false positive detections for many reasons ranging from shortness to incoherence \citep{JawaharAL20}.
+Additionally, highly controllable text generation systems can flood social media \citep{ZellersHRB20, TourilleSP22} or product pages \citep{AdelaniMFN20} with intentionally biased and non-factual information (fake news, propaganda, fake product reviews).
+The main mitigation methods for undisclosed usage concentrate on discriminating machine-generated text from human-written text \citep{TourilleSP22, WahleRKG22b, WahleRMG21b, FagniFGM21, MunirBSS21}, although attribution alone does not verify a text's factuality \citep{SchusterSSB20a}.
+Classifiers for machine-generated text suffer from regular false positive detections for many reasons, ranging from shortness to incoherence \citep{JawaharAL20}. \citet{PerkinsRPM24} rely on well-trained academic staff using intricate annotation software to identify generated content.
+A RoBERTa-based detector achieves notable results on a dataset comprising human- and machine-generated data \citep{maktabdar2025detection}.
+Still, reliable detection is especially difficult when advanced prompting techniques are used \citep{PerkinsRPM24}.
 An adversary using multiple text generators within the same document might pose an additional challenge for detectors \citep{UchenduMLZ21}. \citet{RodriguezHGS22} suggest that paragraph-level detectors can be used to detect the tampering of full-length documents.
-GLTR utilizes the fact that human writing includes more sequentially improbable tokens in a sequence than machine text and highlights tokens probabilities \citep{GehrmannSR19a}. \citet{ZhongTXW20} specifically assess the factual structure of a text to detect machine samples.
+GLTR utilizes the fact that human writing includes more sequentially improbable tokens in a sequence than machine text and highlights tokens probabilities \citep{GehrmannSR19a}. \citet{ZhongTXW20} specifically assess the factual structure of a text to detect machine samples. \citet{10594194} employ a hybrid detector, merging conventional TF-IDF strategies with Bayesian classifiers, stochastic gradient descent, categorical gradient boosting, and 12 instances of LMs. \citet{ni2025mvanmultiviewattentionnetworks} develop a multi-view attention mechanism to detect fake news that attends to both the semantics and propagation structure of social media content.

 Users of text generation systems might have harmful intentions and specifically tailor prompts that lead to text generation that is \textit{not aligned} with human ethics or safety regulations.
 To mitigate \textit{misaligned} use, many models like GPT-4 \citep{AchiamAAA24}, LLaMA 2 \citep{TouvronLIM23}, or Gemini \citep{GeminiTeamABW23} include automated censorship mechanisms that block potentially harmful content.
 For example, Gemini \citep{GeminiTeamABW23} leverages advanced Chain-of-Thought recipes to align with safety policies.
 GPT-4 \citep{AchiamAAA24} provides an additional reward signal during RLHF fine-tuning \citep{OuyangWJA22} that targets correct behavior, such as refusing to give harmful responses.
 However, these mechanisms can be tricked.
 For example, \citet{JiangXNX24} leverage the poor performance of many modern LMs in recognizing ASCII art to jailbreak safety-aligned LMs.